Clinical Mental Health Counseling - MCoun

-The OSU Ecampus Clinical Mental Health Counseling master’s degree meets the educational requirements for licensure as a counselor in Oregon (LPC), Washington (LMHC), and in many U.S. states.
-Graduates are also eligible to become board certified counselors by the National Board of Certified Counselors.
+This Master's degree meets the educational requirements for licensure as a counselor in Oregon (LPC), Washington (LMHC), and many U.S. states.
+Graduates are also eligible to become board-certified counselors by the National Board of Certified Counselors.
 To determine whether this program meets licensure requirements in your state of residence, you must contact the appropriate licensing board(s).

-The OSU Clinical Mental Health Counseling master’s degree in Corvallis is a hybrid online program offered by Oregon State University's College of Education and Ecampus.
-Students can work full-time during the first two years of the program all while completing their master’s.
-During the third year, students may need to leave or reduce employment to complete internship requirements.
-Face-to-face classes occur only twice each quarter on a Friday through Saturday in Corvallis, OR.
+The Master of Counseling in Clinical Mental Health (M.C.-CMH) in Corvallis is a hybrid online program offered by Oregon State University's College of Education and Ecampus.
+Students can work full-time during the program's first two years all while completing their master’s.
+Students may need to leave or reduce employment during the third year to complete internship requirements.
+Face-to-face classes occur only twice each quarter on a Friday through Saturday in Corvallis, Oregon.

-The Ecampus Master of Counseling program based out of OSU Corvallis is distinct from the Master of Counseling program at OSU Cascades campus.
-The Ecampus program is a hybrid online program whereas the Cascades program is a 100% on-ground program.
+The Ecampus Master of Counseling program based out of the Corvallis campus is distinct from the Master of Counseling program at the OSU-Cascades campus.
+The Ecampus program is a hybrid online program whereas the OSU-Cascades program is a 100% on-ground program.
 The programs have different faculty who do not cross-teach.
 Students admitted to the Ecampus program take all courses in the Ecampus program.

-The OSU Master of Clinical Mental Health Counseling degree is part-time, and financial support such as loans and grants are more limited than for full-time programs.
+The M.C.-CMH degree is part-time, and financial support such as loans and grants are more limited than for full-time programs.
 There are no teaching or research assistantships since these require full-time enrollment.

 Request Information Talk to an Advisor

-Why a MCoun in Clinical Mental Health Counseling at Oregon State University?
+Why a Master of Counseling in Clinical Mental Health at Oregon State University?

 -

 Take courses in an online/face-to-face hybrid format.
-Students meet twice each quarter on a Friday through Saturday in beautiful Portland, OR
+Students meet twice each quarter on a Friday through Saturday in beautiful Corvallis, Oregon.

 -

 Be able to continue working full-time while taking courses part-time.
 Students can work full-time during the first two years of the program.
-During the third year, students may need to leave or reduce employment to complete internship requirements.
+Students may need to leave or reduce employment during the third year to complete internship requirements.

 -

 Be a part of a collaborative cohort.
-Unlike fully online programs, students also meet regularly in-person and develop significant peer relationships.
-Master’s in Clinical Mental Health Counseling students complete all courses in a cohort and develop significant peer relationships through frequent class meetings together.
+Unlike fully online programs, students also meet regularly in person and develop significant peer relationships.
+M.C.-CMH students complete all courses in a cohort and develop significant peer relationships through frequent class meetings together.

 -